mattermost/docs/source/overview/index.rst

    /about/certifications-and-compliance.rst
    /about/frequently-asked-questions.rst

-Mattermost is an open source platform for secure communication, collaboration, and orchestration of work across tools and teams.
+Mattermost is an open source platform that provides secure collaboration for technical and operational teams that work in environments with complex nation-state level security and trust requirements.

 Mattermost contains three key tools:

-* :doc:`Channels </guides/channels>` - Stay connected with your team via 1:1 and group messaging.
+* :doc:`Channels </guides/channels>` - Stay connected with your team via 1:1 and group messages, voice calls, and screensharing.
-* :doc:`Playbooks </guides/playbooks>` - Build and configure repeatable processes to achieve specific and predictable outcomes.
+* :doc:`Playbooks </guides/playbooks>` - Build and configure repeatable processes with workflow automation to achieve specific and predictable outcomes.
 * :doc:`Boards </guides/boards>` - Manage projects and tasks in a Kanban board structure to help your team hit key milestones.

 This section provides an overview of Mattermost products, features, security, integrations, licensing, subscriptions, authentication, and compliance support.